Fuzuto/Fuzuto/Readme.md

 - 🌱 I’m currently learning **Php and Java**

-- 👯 I’m looking to collaborate on **LOCM - Minecraft Bedrock Server**
+- 👯 I’m looking to collaborate on **MINEHUB - Minecraft Bedrock Server**

 - 📫 How to reach me **furryjaki1992@gmail.com**